canonical/spark-client-snap/docs/setup.md

   --cluster CLUSTER     Cluster name to use within the provided kubernetes configuration file
 ```

-As you would have noticeed, all of these commands can take following optional parameters.
+As you would have noticed, all of these commands can take following optional parameters.
 * ***kubeconfig*** - Kubernetes configuration file.
 If not provided, ```$HOME/.kube/config``` is used by default
 * ***cluster*** - For multi cluster Kubernetes deployments, Kubernetes configuration file will have multiple cluster entries.
 This parameter specifies which cluster name to pick from the configuration.